irmen/cx16rockrunner/README.md

 - feature: describe the basic game mechanics somewhere in the readme for new players.
 - feature: tweak the controls to also register joystick buttons a few frames before the actual cavescan - does this make it more responsive? or just more laggy?
 - feature: "CaveDelay" is currently not parsed.
 This causes the wrong cave speed for some levels, such as arnodash4 cave E (first intermission) where rockford spawns and immediately dies because of a firefly explosion.
 See parse_cave().
-- feature: touch up the tileset to real 16x16 graphics? starting with diamonds and boulders then Rockford then the rest
-- feature: selectable tilesets?  also add the real c64 retro tileset with the adjustable palette per cave?
+- feature: add the real c64 retro tileset with the adjustable palette per cave?
 - feature: easter egg: replace butterfly with X16 logo (how to trigger?)
 - feature: better title tune (@Crisps?)
 - feature: better sound effects for the random sounds (Use random tones from a scale rather than totally random frequencies?)